Member Engagement Solutions: A Framework for Association Growth

 Year After Year

-Why Event Planning Association Strategy Drives Retention
+Why Event Strategy Drives Retention

 Annual conferences and signature events function as the heartbeat of most associations.
 Members who attend in person are statistically far more likely to renew, refer peers, and volunteer for committees over the following year.
 The reverse is also true.
 Members who skip events for two or three years in a row tend to drift toward non-renewal regardless of how good the rest of the programming looks on paper.

-Strong event planning association strategy starts long before the venue contract gets signed.
+Strong event strategy starts long before the venue contract gets signed.
 Topic selection needs to track current member challenges, speaker rosters need to balance recognized authorities with rising voices, and registration pricing needs to make attendance feel worth the time off work and travel cost.

-NAV & Association handles the operational layer that most boards do not have time to manage in-house.
+NAV & Associates handles the operational layer that most boards do not have time to manage in-house.
 Venue sourcing, contract negotiation, registration platform setup, attendance tracking, sponsor coordination, and post-event survey design all fall into the planning workflow.
 Boards stay focused on the content and member outcomes rather than the logistics.

 How Technology Fits Into the Engagement Picture